robert-osborne/IdleIdler/README.md

         ./idler.py stats

+1. Start up Steam and [create a desktop shortcut](documentation/AddDesktopShortcut.png) for Idle Champions.
+If you want to use this short cut outside of ./idler.py, you may need to repair it:

+        ./idler.py repair_shortcut

-1. Start up Steam and Idle Champions.
-If you want to gem farm, do NOT move these applications from their default startup locations (especially Idle Champions).
+1. Start up Idle Champions.
+If you want to gem farm, do NOT move the application from it's default startup location.
-1. Run the init command to get the initial offsets saved.
+1. Run the init command and follow the instructions.

         ./idler.py init